 There is sometimes controversy between the mainstream medical community and the functional medicine practitioners regarding whether or not adrenal fatigue is an actual diagnosis.
 In mainstream medicine, it is either all or nothing – the endocrine system is normal or it’s in total failure.
-Adrenal problems can lead to serious diseases in and of themselves including Cushing’s Disease which is total endocrine failure, or Addison’s Disease which is insufficient Adrenal Function.
+Adrenal problems can lead to serious diseases in and of themselves including Cushing’s Disease which is extreme cortisol production, or Addison’s Disease which is complete insufficient Adrenal Function.

 There was an extensive study done in China by scientists who examined the interaction of genetics, biomarkers, environmental exposures, and diet to understand how they lead to disease.
 They developed a classification referred to as “suboptimal health” which is the “in between” phase of good health and diagnosable disease.